Crossing the Plateau and Reaching 3000 on Chess.com

 I started to play a lot!

-And I didn’t worry too much about the results.
+And I didn’t worry too much about the results and detached myself from it.

 Then after each session, I was downloading the games, going through them, and comparing them with my PGN files to figure out where I went wrong.

-Being fully aware that to improve, you might need to take one step backward before you take two steps forward, I wasn’t worried that I was performing slightly below 2.800.
+Being fully aware that to get better at chess, you might need to take one step backward before you take two steps forward, I wasn’t worried that I was performing slightly below 2,800.

 Instead, I patiently waited for the fruits of my hard work, which I was seeding by playing 1.e4 to pay off.